kyma-project/kyma/docs/service-catalog/docs/050-gs-broker-registration.md

     }
      ```

-5. View ClusterServiceClasses that this broker provides:
+5. View Service Classes that this broker provides:
       ```
      kubectl get clusterserviceclasses
       ```